vain/pdfPres/README.md

 Keeping an eye on the time during your presentations is now possible with a timer.

+Private notes can be viewed in a notepad on the left side.
+A file containing the notes can be loaded with the appropriate open-icon below the notepad.
+The format of the file is descibed later in this document.

 Optionally, an external program can be attached via a pipe.
 The number of the slide which is currently shown will be written to that pipe.
 So, your external program or script can do additional things depending on